-Yesterday an acquaintance asked me if I would take on an independent role sorting out all of the security issues for their new system.
+Yesterday a friend asked me if I would take on an independent role sorting out all of the security issues for their new system.

 I thought about it a bit and realise the depth of the misconception of what security was all about nowadays.
 Yes, it’s true that 20 years ago security was something that would be handled by a different team.
 Operators would set up perimeter firewalls and manage all the passwords and deployment rules.
 Any interaction from outside the organisation would be thoroughly vetted (by software, that is) to make sure it was okay before it got near any of the company software, with input and output validated and sanitised long before it reached the developers’ code.